jpbarrett/Hose/README.md

-# Hose = Haystack Observatory Spectrometer Experiment
+#Hose: Haystack Observatory Spectrometer Experiment

+#This code requires a compiler with C++11 support.